kckenc/c23-bad-group4-tw/README.md

 - notification: change the color border-notice
 - detection: turn on / off notice

 socket io 要係html加socket 嘅script 同index.js 加 ``const socket = io.connect()``

 socket.emit (server to specific client side)

 io.emit (broadcast to all client)

+/hi route save 入database   no inside cam => is_solve = false

+if is_solve = false trigger 閃邊

+click div to  change to is_solve = true and no 閃